weirdfisshes/django_stripe_api/README.md

 ### Getting started

-Clone this repository, create file .env in the project directoty with variables:
+Clone this repository, create file '.env' in the project directory with variables:

 ```
 STRIPE_PUBLISHABLE_KEY = '<your STRIPE_PUBLISHABLE_KEY >'